Birmingham Sales Tax Guide 2026 (Alabama)

 Ready to automate your sales tax?

-Find Sales Tax Information for Other Cities in Alabama
+Find Sales Tax Information for Other Cities in Texas

-Looking for sales tax rates and compliance details for other cities in Alabama?
-Check out our comprehensive table of sales tax information for cities across the state in the table below
+Looking for sales tax rates and compliance details for other cities in Texas?
+Check out our comprehensive table of sales tax information for cities across the state in the table below.

 CitySales tax rate